-1. Update the operating system:
+1. Upgrading the operating system:

-apt-get update && apt-get upgrade
+apt-get update && apt-get upgrade.

 2. Install Apache

-Installing apache is simple and requires only the following command:
+Installing apache is simple and only requires the following command:

-apt-get install apache2
+apt-get install apache2.

 3. Install MySQL

-At this point, it is important to emphasize that we will want to install the MySQL server.
-That is, the program in charge of managing and serving the databases.
-We must also note that throughout this manual we talked about "MySQL " the latest version of Ubuntu, in fact, uses the database management system "MariaDB ".
-This difference, however, is transparent and innocuous to the user of faces to this manual and to the installation or operation of the LAMP environment.
+At this point it is important to note that we will want to install the MySQL server.
+That is to say, the program in charge of managing and serving the databases.
+Likewise, we must also emphasize that throughout this manual we have been talking about "MySQL ".
+The latest version of Ubuntu actually uses the database management system "MariaDB ".
+However, this difference is transparent and harmless to the user in terms of this manual and the installation or operation of the LAMP environment.

-apt-get install mysql-server
+apt-get install mysql-server.